-Module I - CLINICAL ROTATION II
+Module X - CLINICAL ROTATIONS I & II

-Upon completion of Modules F, G, and H, students will be given the opportunity to complete their second clinical rotation.
-As with their first rotation, during this time, the student will be given the opportunity to apply what they have learned in the classroom and laboratory, to the "real-life" clinical facility.
-As part of their experiences, students may rotate throughout various departments within the clinical facility, including patient care units, physical therapy, cardiology, the laboratory, central service, and admitting and the business office.
-Students will once again work under the direct supervision of qualified personnel in participating institutions and under the general supervision of the school staff.
-All students will be evaluated at the halfway point and at the conclusion of the clinical experience.
-Patient care technician must complete both clinical rotations in order to fulfill their requirements for graduation.
+Upon the completion of Modules A-G, students will be given the opportunity to complete their clinical rotations.
+The first portion of this rotation will meet the minimum state requirements for certification as a nursing assistant, under the direct supervision of a qualified instructor.
+During the second portion of the rotation, the student will apply what they have learned in the classroom and laboratory to "real-life" clinical facility tasks.
+Students may rotate through various departments within the clinical facility to perform tasks and observe, as appropriate, patient care units, physical therapy, cardiology, laboratory, central service, admitting and the business office areas.
+Students will work under the direct supervision of qualified personnel in participating institutions and under the general supervision of the school staff.
+All students will be evaluated at the half-way point and the conclusion of the clinical experience.
+Patient care technicians must complete both clinical rotations in order to fulfill their requirements for graduation.
 Prerequisite: None.
-Lec Hrs: 000, Lab Hrs: 000, Other Hrs: 080
+Lec Hrs: 000, Lab Hrs: 000, Other Hrs: 160

+PHARMA PHARMACY TECHNICIAN

-PHARMA CY TECHNIC CIAN Credential Clock Hours Credit Units Length Campuses Version Diploma 720 47 32 weeks Atlanta, Jonesboro 1-0
+Credential Clock Hours Credit Units Length Campuses Version

+Diploma 720 47 32 weeks Jonesboro 1-0